barry-mcockiner/IntraSight/README.md

 # IntraSight
-A Discord based Remote Access Tool designed to mess with clients
+A Remote Access tool that gets around needing a host server by utilizing a discord bot

 NOTICE:
 THIS PROGRAM WAS CREATED FOR EDUCATION PURPOSES ONLY.
 DO NOT ATTEMPT TO USE THE PROGRAM FOR ANY MALICIOUS REASON